indico/indico/doc/guides/UserGuide/Meetings.rst

 |image142| This will let you set filters to focus on events depending on
 their date or the session they are included in.

+|image164| Opens the popup with all the options to export the agenda to your calendar.

 |image140| This button allows you to use the following additional features:

-* Export to ICalendar of PDF formats
+* Export to PDF format
 * Download a package with all the material linked to the meeting
 * Change the style of the display.
 The following sections give you some examples of available styles.